-- For a number of countries of the Pacific Basin (the countries of North America, Latin American States members of APEC, India, Pakistan and Sri Lanka), a large proportion of trade is already subject to preferential tariffs. - As of August 2008, the network of free trade agreements in force in the Pacific Basin involved preferential tariffs applicable to 48% of total exports, most of which were grouped around the ASEAN countries (65%).
-The interests of China, Japan and the Republic of Korea, which make up the "ASEAN+3" area, and those of Australia, India and New Zealand ("ASEAN+6"), together with the drive and dynamism of Canada, the United States and other countries of the region (Chile and Peru), are reflected in the proposal to build a large-scale agreement on the basis of APEC, a Free Trade Area of the Asia Pacific (FTAAP). - The proportion of FTAAP's trade subject to preferential tariffs could quickly increase to 61%, and within the ASEAN+6 area that figure could rise to 57% of total exports.
-The adoption of FTAAP is already supported by the business communities in Brunei, Chile, Mexico, New Zealand, Peru, Singapore and the United States.
+• For a number of countries of the Pacific Basin (the countries of North America, Latin American States members of APEC, India, Pakistan and Sri Lanka), a large proportion of trade is already subject to preferential tariffs.

+• As of August 2008, the network of free trade agreements in force in the Pacific Basin involved preferential tariffs applicable to 48% of total exports, most of which were grouped around the ASEAN countries (65%).
+On the one hand, the interests of China, Japan and the Republic of Korea, which make up the "ASEAN+3" area, and those of Australia, India and New Zealand ("ASEAN+6"), are part of the initiatives surrounding ASEAN.
+On the other hand, the drive and dynamism of Canada, the United States and other countries of the region (Chile and Peru) are reflected in the proposal to build a large-scale agreement on the basis of APEC, a free trade area of the Asia Pacific (FTAAP).

+• The proportion of FTAAP trade subject to preferential tariffs could quickly increase to 61%, and within the ASEAN+6 area that figure could rise to 57% of total exports.

+Figure V.2

-Figure V.2 FREE-TRADE AGREEMENTS IN THE PACIFIC BASIN, AUGUST 2008 (Percentage of exports covered by preferential tariffs)
+FREE-TRADE AGREEMENTS IN THE PACIFIC BASIN, AUGUST 2008